caitlinashtari/gummi-bear-kingdom/README.md

 ## Description

-The Gummi Bear Kingdom's new website equipped with product lists, functionality to add new products, as well as edit and delete products.
+The Gummi Bear Kingdom's new website equipped with product lists, and functionality to add, edit, and delete products.

 ## Prerequisites